 Aftercare

-Every step is done gently, with your pet’s comfort and dignity at the heart of the process.
+Every step of this process is handled with care, patience, and respect — always keeping your pet’s comfort and dignity at the center.

 An elderly woman with gray hair, wearing a gray knit hat and brown jacket, sitting on a couch and relaxing with her eyes closed.
 A ginger and white cat is curled up next to her, sleeping peacefully on her lap.
 Sunlight is shining through a window in the background.